 When you have a machine that can run Battlefield 3 with everything maxed out, you surely have bragging rights but it isn’t the case, mostly.
-Since you are always left with having to squeeze all the juice from your rig to run the game like Battlefield 3 at optimum performance.
+To get the best out of your machine and the game, follow these Battlefield 3 Graphics Tweaks.

 You can squeeze performance out of your system just by tweaking the graphics settings or in some cases, change few console variables.
 Before you scroll further, it’s recommended that you have a look at the specs recommended to run Battlefield 3.